Sparse matrix linear models for structured high-throughput data: Discussion

 \section{Discussion}

-We have developed a fast fitting procedure for L$_1$-penalized matrix linear models and demonstrated their use for several high-throughput data problems.
-It opens up analytic options for many studies using high-throughput data.
-Our approach takes advantage of the structure of matrix linear models to speed up the computational algorithms.
-The choice between coordinate descent, the various flavors of (F)ISTA, and ADMM algorithms is largely a trade-off between speed and stability.
+We have developed a fast fitting procedure for sparse, L$_1$-penalized matrix linear models and demonstrated their use for several high-throughput data problems.
+This approach opens up analytic options for many studies using high-throughput data.
+Our method takes advantage of the structure of matrix linear models to speed up existing computational algorithms that cannot be feasibly run in the vectorized, univariate setting.
+Analysis of simulated and several previously-analyzed datasets illustrate our method's applicability.
+We note that as in the case of univariate linear regression models, whether or not to use L$_1$ penalized matrix linear models is a decision that should be dictated by the scientific goals of the study.

+The choice between coordinate descent, the various flavors of (F)ISTA, and ADMM is largely a trade-off between speed and stability.
 Coordinate descent is a reasonably fast approach for computing L$_1$-penalized estimates for univariate linear models, but is too slow for our multivariate scenario.
 Instead, we turned to the latter two options, combined with the exploitation of the matrix properties and sparsity of our model.
-The relative speed of ADMM compared to FISTA may depend on the relative sizes of the dimensions of the data.
+The relative speed of ADMM compared to FISTA may depend on the relative dimension sizes of the data.
 When the number of interactions (implied by the sizes of $p$ and $q$) is low relative to the dimensions of the response data (implied by the sizes of $n$ and $m$), ADMM is likely to be the fastest option.
 However, we note that the from-scratch implementation of ADMM is quite straightforward, compared to FISTA when incorporating a backtracking line search.
-Analysis of simulated and several previously-analyzed datasets illustrate our method's applicability.
-We note that as in the case of univariate linear models, whether or not to use L$_1$ penalized matrix linear models is an choice that is dictated by the scientific goals of the study.